When is the Best Time to Drink a Protein Shake?

 Here are four rules to follow when deciding when to take a protein shake:

 1) Always supplement post-workout.
-That’s when your muscles are at their most needy, and taking protein immediately post-workout gives them the protein they need to repair and regrow stronger.
+That’s when your muscles are at their neediest and taking protein immediately post-workout gives them the protein they need to repair and regrow stronger.
 Aim to have your protein within 60 minutes.

 2) Consider supplementing pre-workout, if you don’t have time post-workout or if it has been several hours after your last meal.
-If you haven’t eaten in 3-4 hours, your body needs energy before your workout, and taking a quick-acting protein supplement 30 to 60 minutes prior to exercise will give your muscles the energy to get through a training session.
+If you haven’t eaten in 3-4 hours, your body needs energy before your workout and taking a quick-acting protein supplement 30 to 60 minutes prior to exercise will give your muscles the energy to get through a training session.

 4) Have protein powder first thing in the morning.
 If you are not taking protein at night, your body might need a dose of protein after a night’s sleep with no nutrition.
 Starting your day with protein powder sets it on the right metabolic track for the day!
 A high protein breakfast is also essential for weight loss.

 The ideal time to take protein powder depends on your personal goals and preferences.
-While there are some rules to abide by, really you can take protein any time, deciding when to take protein powder depends on your goals and the type of protein you are using.
+While there are some rules to abide by, really you can take protein any time.
+Deciding when to take protein powder depends on your goals and the type of protein you are using.

 Bilsborough, S., & Mann, N. (2006).
 A review of issues of dietary protein intake in humans.
 International Journal of Sport Nutrition and Exercise Metabolism, 16(2), 129–152.

 - Can A Protein Shake Replace A Breakfast Meal? - March 2, 2023